sajadmosaybi/Percepio_Tracealyzer_FreeRTOS/STM32_Tutorial/README.md

 Implement All Task and Project and Launch a debug session .
 You should get the debugger waiting at the beginning of main():

 Using the Expression view, add  the following expressions (global variables):
-- RecorderData
+- `RecorderData`
-- RecorderDataPtr
+- `RecorderDataPtr`
-- sizeof(RecorderData)
+- `sizeof(RecorderData)`
-- &RecorderData
+- `&RecorderData`

-Then select &RecorderData, and copy into the clipboard its address in memory:
+Then select `&RecorderData`, and copy into the clipboard its address in memory:
 <div align="center">
   <img src="Image\5.jpeg" alt="Centered Image" />
 </div>

-Also note that the size of the RecorderData variable is 5060 bytes.
+Also note that the size of the `RecorderData` variable is 5060 bytes.
 We'll need this information in a moment.
 <p align="justify">
-Step over  the code until you pass the xTraceEnable(TRC_START) function and take a look (unfold) the RecorderData structure in the Expression view.
+Step over  the code until you pass the `xTraceEnable(TRC_START)` function and take a look (unfold) the RecorderData structure in the Expression view.
 You'll see that a lot of initializations have been performed.
-Notice that numEvents member is set to 1 and that RecorderDataPtr is a pointer that now points to the DataRecorder structured variable.
+Notice that numEvents member is set to 1 and that `RecorderDataPtr` is a pointer that now points to the `DataRecorder structured` variable.
 </p>

 <div align="center">
   <img src="Image\6.jpeg" alt="Centered Image" />
 </div>
 <p align="justify">
 At this step, we have a very valuable information stored in the recorder memory, but it's not human-readable in its current form.
 What we need to do now is to transfer the MCU memory segment that corresponds to the DataRecorder variable into a file on your host computer.
-That action is called a memory dump.
+That action is called a `memory dump`.
 </p>

 - Open the  Memory view
 - Click Add Memory Monitor
-- Paste the previously copied address (alternatively, you can also enter &DataRecorder, or RecorderDataPtr) and click OK.
+- Paste the previously copied address (alternatively, you can also enter `&DataRecorder`, or `RecorderDataPtr`) and click OK.
 - Click the  Export button in the Memory view:
 <div align="center">
   <img src="Image\7.jpeg" alt="Centered Image" />
 </div>

 - Then carefully fill up the popup window:
-  - Select RAW Binary as export Format
+  - Select `RAW Binary` as export Format
-  - Make sure that Start  address is the one of the RecorderData structure you got above
+  - Make sure that Start  address is the one of the `RecorderData structure` you got above
   - Set the Length to anything bigger than the recorder length (you remember?
 It is 5060 bytes, so let say 6000)
-  - Give a name such as ram.bin to the destination file
+  - Give a name such as `ram.bin` to the destination file
 <div align="center">
   <img src="Image\8.jpeg" alt="Centered Image" />
 </div>